apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ### Conclusion

-Previous part can be found [here](https://apiotrowski.xyz/posts/vim/start-of-the-great-adventure/).
-It was about how I come up with this idea.
-That's all
+If you want to know how and why I come up with idea of this challenge check my previous post [here](https://apiotrowski.xyz/posts/vim/start-of-the-great-adventure/).